krissen/blink-cmp-bibtex/README.md

   stops the verbose traces but warnings/errors (e.g. parse failures) are still surfaced.

+### Health checks

+- Run `:BlinkBibtexHealth` (or `:checkhealth blink-bibtex`) inside the target buffer to see which filetype is active, which `.bib` files were discovered (including manual `files` / `search_paths`) and how many entries were parsed from each source.
+- Missing files, zero-entry caches, or disabled filetypes are reported as warnings so you can adjust `setup()`/buffer directives without hunting through log output.
+- The health report also reminds you which preview style and logging settings are active, making it easier to confirm whether `debug` or custom log sinks are configured as expected.

 ### Buffer discovery

 - `\addbibresource{}`, `\addglobalbib`, `\addsectionbib` and legacy